X8Future/Assetto-Hub-bot/README.md

 # ✨ Customize
-You can customize almost anything you want, from text to embeds to what the bot says, and make it match your server.
-All code is free to use without Future Crew's knowledge or copyright.
-Any questions about CUSTOMIZATION you can DM me on discord @mex8future
+This bot is fully customizable and you can change almost anything you want.
+Nothing is hard coded into the bot and should run if something is changed.
+However changing things besides embes, text sent, and other things may result in broken code.
+All code is free to use without Future Crew's knowledge or copyright (check MIT LICENSE).
+If you have any questions about CUSTOMIZATION you can DM me on discord @mex8future